Skip to main content

 SMS Billing

 Inbound SMS to a FlyNumber is free in most countries and per-segment in a handful.
-Outbound SMS is per-segment for every destination.
+Outbound SMS is per-segment for every supported destination.
 This page covers how segments are counted, where to see what you've spent, and what happens when your balance runs low.

 For configuring where messages get sent, see SMS Information.